ArjitJindal/temp-project/tarpon/lib/openapi/public-sanctions/docs/webhooks-events.md

 - Create a webhook endpoint as an HTTP endpoint (URL) on your server.
 - Handle requests from Flagright by parsing each event object and returning 2xx response status codes.
 - Deploy your webhook endpoint so it’s a publicly accessible HTTPS URL.
-- Register your publicly accessible HTTPS URL in the Flagright console and store the secret signing key (for verifying the payload) in a secure place.
+- Register your publicly accessible HTTPS URL in the directly using the API `monitoring.webhookUrl` and store the secret signing key (for verifying the payload) in a secure place.

 Source IP Addresses: [List](https://docs.flagright.com/docs/flagright-api/0b0bb2cf007e5-webhooks-overview#source-ip-addresses)